A Power of Attorney (POA) does not always need to be notarized, but it often should be. State laws vary:

 Properly notarizing a Power of Attorney (POA) can strengthen its validity, but not all states require notarization.
 This article will trace the purposes of a POA, its legal requirements, and the benefits of notarization.

 A power of attorney transfers decision-making authority from one person to another.
-It is a legally binding agreement between a principal and an attorney in fact.
-Once in place, a power of attorney allows the attorney in fact to act on behalf of the principal.
+It is a legally binding agreement between a principal and an attorney-in-fact.
+Once in place, a power of attorney allows the attorney-in fact-to act on behalf of the principal.
 Legally, as their agent, they can bind the principal to contracts; sell, buy, or transfer assets; or make medical decisions affecting the principal.
 A POA is an essential part of comprehensive estate planning.

-State law may place limits on what the attorney in fact can and cannot do with a power of attorney.
-For example, some locations ban payments to the attorney in fact from the principal’s assets.
+State law may place limits on what the attorney-in-fact can and cannot do with a power of attorney.
+For example, some locations ban payments to the attorney-in-fact from the principal’s assets.

 Depending on the type of POA, powers may be granted immediately or upon some future event.
-No matter the scope or reason for creating a POA, you will want to ensure it is effective.
+No matter the scope or reason for creating a POA), you will want to ensure it is effective.
 Notarization can be one step to prevent future challenges to the POA’s validity.

 Why Notarize a POA?